Highlander II: The Quickening LIVE! w/ Sam Richardson (HDTGM Matinee)

 Not backstage.

 It doesn't hurt him.
+It just hurts us.

 Okay, that was a very authoritative hand raise.

+Because I do want to understand.
 By the way, is it Highlander or Highlander?
+And

-is it Toyota based on Toyota.
+is it Toyota based on that?

-So are you driving
+So are you driving?

 I'm immortal!